kacollins/stored-procedures/README.md

 # Stored Procedures
+* Kimberly Collins
+* SQL Server database developer

 ## What is a stored procedure?
-  A collection of SQL statements that are stored on the database server for later execution
+  A collection of SQL statements that is stored on the database server for later execution
 * Can have input and output parameters
 * SQL statement(s) that select or modify data
+* Often abbreviated `SP` or `SPROC`

 ## Structure
     CREATE PROCEDURE ProcedureName